gocanto/users-grpc-service/README.md

 Simple users gRPC service.

+### Prerequisites

+You would have to go through the following [prerequisites](https://grpc.io/docs/languages/go/quickstart/#prerequisites) in order for you to try this code.

 ### How can I test the code?

 First, you would need to clone this repository.
 Like so: